Where your reviews, library, and annotations are publicly displayed

 To help you keep track of your favorite books and share these "finds" with others, Google Books allows you to rate, review, label and organize all the books on our site.
 Please visit the My Library getting started guide to see some sample libraries and to find out how to use these features on Google Books.

 You can also edit ratings, reviews, labels and library collections through third-party sites that use the Google Books APIs.
 In this way, you can interact with books even when you're not on books.google.com.

 No matter where you use these features, the information you submit will be displayed publicly.
 Your reviews or ratings may, for example, be displayed on that book's 'About this book' page.
 Once you've added books to your "My Library" collection, that list will be publicly accessible on Google Books (except, as noted, for bookshelves that you have marked private).
 This lets you share the URL with your friends and family, and it allows other users to discover your collection through Google Books.

 Please note that your private email address and contact information will never be displayed publicly, unless you have chosen to make these public.

 You can also delete your personalized book information at any time by following these steps:

-- Click the Edit link next to My products.
+- Click on the Products link, then click the Edit link next to Your Products